 A Message from the President of FSBAA

-FSBAA President Sidney Johnson, EMBA `15, has had the pleasure to connect with many Fox alumni during his years of Board service.
+FSBAA President Giac Nghe, EMBA `17, has had the pleasure to connect with many Fox alumni during his years of Board service.
 As president, he is committed to keeping all Fox alumni informed, engaged, and active.
 Get involved with the FSBAA to grow professionally, to volunteer your time, and to become a life-long ambassador for Fox and Temple!

 Mission Statement